byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<ferretinjapan>** cliff\*
 **\<oneiric\_>** ErCiccione: i noticed anyone voicing concerns about keeping gpu being ignored, ridiculed, or downvoted
 **\<dEBRUYNE>** Uh reactive\*
-**\<fluffypony>** moneromooo: there's serious regulatory risk with having a small group of people dictate changes to the network, at worst we're making sure nobody comes after you or I
+**\<fluffypony>** byterubmooo: there's serious regulatory risk with having a small group of people dictate changes to the network, at worst we're making sure nobody comes after you or I
 **\<oneiric\_>** those in control of this community give 0phux bout gpu miners
-**\<fluffypony>** oneiric\_: you're starting to sound like MoneroCrusher :-P
+**\<fluffypony>** oneiric\_: you're starting to sound like ByteRubCrusher :-P
 **\<jtgrassie>** haha
 **\<oneiric\_>** exactly lol
-**\<moneromooo>** Are those risks particularly about PoW, or also about any other consensus change, or also about any major non-consensus change ?
+**\<byterubmooo>** Are those risks particularly about PoW, or also about any other consensus change, or also about any major non-consensus change ?
 **\<fluffypony>** WHEN DUAL POW
 **\<oneiric\_>** and it begins
 **\<ErCiccione>** oneiric\_: that's not what i've seen, but i could have missed it.
 But we are having meetings and multiple discussions on multiple platforms, and i don't see their voice being silenced.
 **\<dEBRUYNE>** oneiric\_: As far as I can see, gpuminers are not totally alienated. sech1 estimated a CPU advantage of 2:1 and I think that gap can be closed further by a competent GPU miner developer
-**\<vp11>** Monero can express the intent to switch to SHA3 keeping the two variables that I don’t know the name an incognito which would let manufacturers get almost everything ready “just in case”.
+**\<vp11>** ByteRub can express the intent to switch to SHA3 keeping the two variables that I don’t know the name an incognito which would let manufacturers get almost everything ready “just in case”.
 Other coins are switching to SHA3 so I don’t really see that much gain by precommitting to a date
 **\<dEBRUYNE>** Also GPUs are easier to scale
 **\<oneiric\_>** didn't say silenced
-**\<fluffypony>** moneromooo: particularly about PoW because of the need for last-minute changes (or secrecy on tweaks, equally undesireable)
+**\<fluffypony>** byterubmooo: particularly about PoW because of the need for last-minute changes (or secrecy on tweaks, equally undesireable)
-**\<dEBRUYNE>** vp11: Do you mean Monero will choose it's own custom parameters for SHA3?
+**\<dEBRUYNE>** vp11: Do you mean ByteRub will choose it's own custom parameters for SHA3?
 **\<oneiric\_>** dEBRUYNE: if thats true i'm all for it
 **\<dEBRUYNE>** will/can
 **\<fluffypony>** with non-PoW consensus changes we can plan them well in advance